CodeNKoffee/packship/README.md

 packship report
 ```

 This will guide you through a series of prompts to collect information about the issue.
-Currently, the automatic submission from the terminal is in development, so the command will show you steps for the manual submission process.
+If you don't have a GitHub token set up, the command will offer you the option to enter one directly in the terminal and save it for future use.

-To enable direct submission from the terminal (when available), you'll need to set a GitHub token as an environment variable:
+You can also set a GitHub token as an environment variable beforehand:

 ```bash
 export GITHUB_TOKEN=your_github_token
 ```

+If you choose not to provide a token, the command will show you steps for manual submission with pre-formatted content.

 ## Telemetry